 The option of the non-initiated: in August, when she returns to the US, Daniela could sign up for the Capital One® Venture® Rewards Credit Card, meet the $3,000 minimum spend, and get $500 in cash-back credit to use on a revenue ticket home.

 Or, my preference, the “Let’s live a little option”, which leads to:

-Step 3: Earn the Welcome Bonus for the Chase Sapphire Preferred® Card and book the return flight in the front of the plane
+Step 3: Earn a Welcome Bonus for the Chase Sapphire Preferred® Card and book the return flight in the front of the plane

-In August, Daniela can sign up for the Chase Sapphire Preferred® Card, earn the 50k UR points, and book a business class flight on KLM by transferring 65k to FlyingBlue:
+In August, Daniela can sign up for the Chase Sapphire Preferred® Card, and book a business class flight on KLM by transferring 65k to FlyingBlue:

 The price tag is steep – both in terms of points and dollars – but when you’ve never flown up front (and even when you have), long-haul business class is just so much fun.